Flat-six engine: Porsche

 The flat-six engine is often associated with the Porsche 911, a rear-engined sports car which has used flat-six engines exclusively since 1963.
 The engines were air-cooled until 1999, when Porsche started using water-cooled engines.

-Other Porsche models that use flat-six engines are the 1970-1972 Porsche 914/6 (mid-engine), the 1986-1993 Porsche 959 (rear-engine), and the 1996-2021 Porsche Boxster/Cayman (mid-engine).
+Other Porsche models that use flat-six engines are the 1970–1972 Porsche 914/6 (mid-engine), the 1986–1993 Porsche 959 (rear-engine), and the 1996–2021 Porsche Boxster/Cayman (mid-engine).

 Other manufacturers

 The first car to use a flat-six engine was the 1904–1907 Wilson-Pilcher 18/24 HP, which used an engine based on a flat-four engine with two cylinders added.
 The Wilson-Pilcher was a front-engined car with the crankshaft in-line with the chassis and the cylinders between the chassis rails.
 Reports on this car quote it as being "remarkably silent and smooth running" and "almost total absence of vibration".

-Two American manufacturers briefly produced cars with flat-six engines— the 1948 Tucker 48 (water-cooled) and the 1960-1969 Chevrolet Corvair (air-cooled).
+Two American manufacturers briefly produced cars with flat-six engines—the 1948 Tucker 48 (water-cooled, based on the Franklin O-335) and the 1960–1969 Chevrolet Corvair (air-cooled).
 Both are rear-engined cars with rear-wheel drive.
 Chevrolet produced over 1.8 million Corvairs of various types and utilized a turbocharger on some models; one of the first uses of a turbocharger on a mass-produced automobile.

 Japanese manufacturer Subaru produced water-cooled flat-6 engines from 1988–1996 and 2000–2019.
 Their first flat-6 engine, the Subaru ER27, was added to the model range of the Subaru XT coupe.
 In 1991, the Subaru EG33 engine was used in the Subaru Alcyone SVX, the replacement for the Subaru XT.
 Following a hiatus of flat-6 engine production for four years, the Subaru EZ30 engine was introduced in the 2000 Subaru Legacy/Outback.
 The Subaru EZ36 engine was introduced in 2007 and was produced until 2019.
 All engines were used in front-engine cars with all-wheel drive, plus the XT and Alcyone SVX were also available with front-wheel drive.